SMART

 The Sensory Modality Assessment and Rehabilitation Technique (SMART)

-Frequent and Time limited Assessment Phase – SMART consists of ten behavioural observation assessments to devise a list of the patient’s behavioural repertoire at rest and to an extensive sensory assessments conducted over a defined time limited assessment phase of one-to-three-weeks only.
+SMART consists of ten behavioural observation assessments to devise a list of the patient’s behavioural repertoire at rest and to an extensive sensory assessments conducted over a defined time limited assessment phase of one-to-three-weeks only.

-Accredited and consistent Assessor – SMART Is applied by the same accredited and trained SMART assessor over these 10 SMART sessions, to ensure they are fully attuned to the patient’s frequency and reproducibility of responses.
-PDOC assessments are often conducted by a series of different assessors, sometimes with limited experience, resulting in the trends in the patients’ behavioural patterns and responses not being identified leading to misdiagnosis.
-Unlike other PDOC assessment the SMART assessor, will have received mandatory training to help to meet the RCP guidelines (2020) criteria for PDOC assessor or Expert PDOC Assessor (dependent on clinical experience), This process ensures adherence to the SMART standards of practice <https://nextcloud.rhn.org.uk/index.php/s/igs5PjcmMpXbMWk> and a proficient assessment.
+SMART is applied by the same accredited and trained SMART assessor over these 10 SMART sessions, to ensure they are fully attuned to the patient’s frequency and reproducibility of responses.
+Other PDOC assessments are often conducted by a series of different assessors, sometimes with limited experience, resulting in the trends in the patients’ behavioural patterns and responses not being identified and leading to misdiagnosis.
+Unlike other PDOC assessments, the SMART assessor will have received mandatory training to help to meet the RCP guidelines (2020) criteria for PDOC assessor or Expert PDOC Assessor (dependent on clinical experience).
+This process ensures adherence to the SMART Standards of Practice and a proficient assessment.

-Providing the widest range of stimuli to elicit optimal response – SMART provides the widest range of stimuli across all PDOC assessments to give the patient the best opportunity to demonstrate their responses.
-Any potential awareness of those patients defined as being in VS and MCS are fully explored, and all motor and communication capabilities are identified to provide a more accurate diagnosis.
+SMART provides the widest range of stimuli across all PDOC assessments to give the patient the best opportunity to demonstrate their responses.
+Any potential awareness of those patients defined as being in VS and MCS are fully explored, and all motor and communication responses are recorded in detail.

-Capturing the widest range, level, and frequency of responses – The SMART assessment captures the fullest range of observed responses than other PDOC assessment and will defines the level and frequency of responses to help add accuracy ot diagnosis and provide a clear trajectory over time.
+The SMART assessment captures the fullest range of observed responses than other PDOC assessment and will defines the level and frequency of responses to help add accuracy ot diagnosis and provide a clear trajectory over time.

 - External Factors – Fully investigates external factors which may impact responses, such as positioning, time of day, routine, and influences on fatigue for each session and records actions for any factors which need to be addressed in the future.

-- Provides both a diagnosis and placement on diagnostic spectrum – SMART Places all responses on a diagnostic spectrum for VS,MCS-,MCS+ lower, mid, and upper MCS+ and investigate emergence from MCS+ for both motor and functional communication responses.
+- Provides both a diagnosis and placement on diagnostic spectrum – SMART places all responses on a diagnostic spectrum for VS,MCS-,MCS+ lower, mid, and upper MCS+ and investigate emergence from MCS+ for both motor and functional communication responses.

-- Comprehensive reports of level and frequency of response – SMART will not only report on diagnosis and provide a score of the level and frequency of responses, but will also provide a summary of all of the patients’ behaviours at rest and responses to stimuli .The information will define what the patient can do, to what stimuli, how they respond and how frequently they respond to illustrate the range and the quality of responses within each diagnostic criterion.
+- Comprehensive reports of level and frequency of response – SMART will not only report the level and frequency of responses, but will also provide a summary of all of the patients’ behaviours at rest and responses to stimuli .
+The information will define what the patient can do, to what stimuli, how they respond and how frequently they respond to illustrate the range and the quality of responses within each diagnostic criterion, rather than a broad diagnosis or score.
 It is only by doing so that careful analysis of trajectory of responses can be conducted.

-- Provides intervention and management plan – The comprehensive information from the assessment culminates in an intervention and or management plan to provide clear guidance for teams, families, funders, case managers, and legal teams.
+- Provides intervention and management plan – The comprehensive information from the assessment culminates in an intervention and/or management plan to provide clear guidance for teams, families, funders, case managers, and legal teams.
 Following a SMART assessment the team and family will know where the individual is placed on the PDOC spectrum, what responses have potential for exploration and or intervention and suggested programme changes, therefore supporting clinical decision making, resource allocation and best interest meetings.

-SMART Assessors List <<link to latest List of Accredited SMART Assessors on website>> illustrates those accredited assessors, who can be contacted via their LinkedIn pages and who are able to conduct medico legal and/or interventions for PDOC patients:
+The SMART Assessors List Update October 2025 illustrates all accredited assessors, and those listed below can be contacted via their LinkedIn page and are able conduct medico legal and or interventions for PDOC patients.

 SMART Assessor

-- https://www.linkedin.com/in/alison-mccann-25436578 (Ireland)
+- Nicola Withey (Ireland)

 The range of courses provided include the following and can be viewed on our website: